IT-forward/js-cla-build-a-library/README.md

 ---

-After you implemented each of them,
+After you implemented each of them in `resources.js`, inside `index.js`:

-- create an object at least one of the class type in `index.js`
+- create an object at least from one of the class type
-- `console.log` each getter value
+- `console.log` each getter's value
 - test each method's behavior